swlacy/hugoblog/content/about.md

 #### Experience

-June 2022 — Sept.
+» June 2022 — Sept.
 2022 (Incoming): Security Engineer Intern at Amazon
-Oct.
+» Oct.
 2020 — Apr.
-2022: Computer Information Systems Department Tutor at Whatcom Community College
+2022: Computer Information Systems Department Tutor at WCC
-Sept.
+» Sept.
 2021 — Oct.
 2021 (Short-Term Contract): IT Support Specialist at Anvil Corporation

 #### Education

-WWU: B.S.
-Cybersecurity (expected 2023)
+» Western Washington University: Bachelor of Science in Cybersecurity (expected 2023)
-WWU: B.A.
-Political Science (expected 2023)
+» Western Washington University: Bachelor of Arts in Political Science (expected 2023)
-WCC: A.S.
-Cybersecurity (graduated 2020)
+» Whatcom Community College: Associate of Science in Cybersecurity (graduated 2020)

 ---

 If you would like to reach out to me for any reason, you may easily do so via [email](mailto:contact@swlacy.com?subject=Hello!).
 I would love to hear from you.
 Further, if you want to speak with me professionally, perhaps would you also like to see my [resume (PDF)](/resume) and connect with me on [LinkedIn](https://www.linkedin.com/in/lacysw/).
-The LaTeX source code is hosted on GitHub under [lacysw/resume](https://github.com/lacysw/resume/blob/main/resume.tex).
 Finally, the [Links section](/links) contains a comprehensive set of references for the remainder of my online services.

 Thank you again for visiting!

 {{< rawhtml >}}
 <div style="max-width: 196px; margin-right: 16px">